-Design is important, but so are visuals and audio.
+The design is important, but so are visuals and audio.
 Posting photos and video content can help quite a bit in getting your blog noticed and keeping it relevant.
 Just be sure to post content that makes sense to your blog and helps to drive home your message.

 Give Thought to the Headlines

 Pictures and videos capture the attention of people, but so do headlines.
 Each blog post needs to have an eye-catching headline.
 Another habit to get into is using links and sub-headlines.
 All of this helps to attract people.
 As you write the content, keep in mind that smaller sections of text are more pleasing to the eye than a wall of text.
 Short paragraphs, bullet points, and lists work especially well in blogs.

 If you have any social media accounts such as Twitter, Facebook, or Instagram, be sure to advertise and link to your blog.
 This will ensure that your contacts know where to find the blog and they can help to spread the word.